jobar8/segy2segy/README.md

 **-t_coord** ***string*** : Position of the coordinates in the output SEGY file.
 This corresponds to a trace header. *Can be either 'Source', 'Group', or 'CDP'*.
 Default is CDP.

-**-fs** ***Boolean*** : Force Scaling (optional).
+**-fs** ***boolean*** : Force Scaling (optional).
 If True, the program will use the number defined by the scaler argument to calculate the coordinates.
 Default is False and so the program will read the coordinate scaler from the SEGY file.
 It will use the same value for writing coordinates to the new SEGY file.

 **-sc** ***scaler*** : Used in combination with Force Scaling (optional).
 The scaler is defined like for a SEGY file, for example -100 for dividing by 100 when reading.

-**-s** ***string*** : String to add at the end of the input file as a suffix to create the output file name.
+**-s** ***string*** : String to add at the end of the input file name as a suffix to create the output file name.